Apache slashing 2015 rig count, capex due to low oil prices

-(Reuters) - Apache Corp (APA.N), one of the top U.S. shale oil producers, said on Thursday it would slash capital expenditures and its rig count in 2015, in response to the collapse of crude oil prices.
+(Reuters) - Apache Corp, one of the top U.S. shale oil producers, said on Thursday it would slash capital expenditures and its rig count in 2015 as the collapse of crude oil prices prompts it to slow drilling, keeping output growth mostly flat.

 The company, which reported a multibillion-dollar net loss but adjusted earnings that beat Wall Street’s estimates, also said it would not divest its overseas businesses, with one possible exception.